Rhipicephalus microplus

-The Asian blue tick (Rhipicephalus (Boophilus) microplus, Rhipicephalus microplus, or Boophilus microplus) is an economically important tick that parasitises a variety of livestock species especially cattle, on which it is the most economically significant ectoparasite in the world.
+The Asian blue tick (Rhipicephalus (Boophilus) microplus, Rhipicephalus microplus, or Boophilus microplus) is an economically important tick that parasitises a variety of livestock and wild mammal species, especially cattle, on which it is the most economically significant ectoparasite in the world.
 It is known as the Australian cattle tick, southern cattle tick, Cuban tick, Madagascar blue tick, and Puerto Rican Texas fever tick.

 It is classified as a hard tick in the family Ixodidae.
 It is a small teardrop-shaped arachnid with a hardened plate called the scutum covering its head.
 Males are entirely covered in scutum on their backs with additional plates called festoons along their sides.
 The body can be brown or pale in nymphs and darkens as the tick matures.
-Adults have 8 cream-colored legs.
+Adults have eight cream-colored legs.

-In R. microplus the hypostome has a hexagonal base which can be used as an identifying characteristic.
-The shape and length of the hypostome is determined by the host a particular tick species or subspecies feeds on.
+In R. microplus the hypostome has a hexagonal base (basis capitulum) which can be used as an identifying characteristic.
 Ticks may be identified by the arrangement of hair-like structures called setae.
-In R. microplus the setae are arranged in rows of 3 along the ticks body behind the scutum.
+In R. microplus the setae are arranged in rows of two or three along the tick's body behind the scutum.